South Carolina Traumatic Brain Injury Lawyers

 - Combat-related injuries.
 Blasts and explosions often cause traumatic brain injury to military personnel from active combat or training exercises.

-The South Carolina TBI attorneys at McGowan, Hood & Felder, LLC investigate the cause of your accident and find out who, or what, was responsible for your injuries.
+The South Carolina TBI attorneys at McGowan, Hood, Felder & Phillips, LLC investigate the cause of your accident and find out who, or what, was responsible for your injuries.

 We work with health care professionals and other experts to examine both the cause and extent of the injuries incurred, so our attorneys can help anticipate all current and future medical costs.
 Some TBI patients may require a lifetime of medical care, and our team of lawyers wants to ensure you get paid every penny you deserve.